Landlords sometimes decide to sell with their tenants still in the property.

 Misunderstandings

-However, as long as 40% of the property or less is used as a business, this is fine.
+For example, a landlord might dislike a tenant starting a business from the property.
+But as long as 40% of the property or less is used as a business, this is fine.

-Can I prevent my landlord from selling the property?
+Can tenants prevent landlords from selling property?

 In most cases, tenants cannot prevent their landlord from selling their rented home.
 Landlords have the right to sell their investment properties.